7 façons de combattre le stress naturellement - Epycure

 Limit caffeine

-In practice: if you are an anxious or stressed person, replace tea or coffee with hot, non-caffeinated drinks such as infusions and herbal teas, or chicory.
+In practice: if you are an anxious or stressed person, replace tea or coffee with non-caffeinated hot drinks such as infusions and herbal teas, or chicory.

 Stimulate your vagus nerve